-While payment of a fee is often a strong indication of an attorney-client relationship, it is not essential.
+While payment of a fee is often a strong indication of an attorney-client relationship, it is neither essential nor dispositive.

-Ordinarily, one who provides or offers to provide legal advice or services to clients in the District of Columbia implies to the consumer that he or she is authorized and competent to practice law in the District of Columbia.
-It is not sufficient for a person who is not an enrolled, active member of the D.C.
-Bar merely to give notice that he is not a lawyer while engaging in conduct that is likely to mislead consumers into believing he is a licensed attorney at law.
-Where consumers continue to seek services after such notice, the provider must take special care to assure that they understand that the person they are consulting does not have the authority and competence to render professional legal services in the District of Columbia.
+Ordinarily, a person who provides or offers to provide legal services to clients in the

+District of Columbia implicitly represents to the consumer that the person has the education, competence, and authority to practice law in the District of Columbia.
+It is not sufficient for a person who is not a D.C.
+Bar Member merely to give notice that the person is not an attorney while engaging in conduct that is likely to mislead others into believing that the person is authorized to practice law.
+Where consumers continue to seek services after this notice, the provider must take special care to assure that they understand that the person they are consulting does not have the authority and competence to provide legal services in the District of Columbia.
 See In re Banks, 561 A.2d 158 (D.C.
 1987).

-The rule also confines the practice of law to provision of legal services under engagement for another.
-One who represents himself or herself is not required to be admitted to the D.C.
-Bar.
+Rule 49 also confines the practice of law to provision of legal services for another.
+People who represent themselves are not required to be admitted to the District of Columbia Bar.